harveyjavier/covid19_analytics_app/README.md

 # COVID-19 Analytics App

-An application that displays COVID-19 data worldwide.
+An application that displays COVID-19 data worldwide using Flutter framework and https://github.com/NovelCOVID/api

 # Screenshots